tsroten/tmux-window-index/README.md

 # Tmux Window Index

-A tmux plugin that lets you change how windows are indexed.
+A tmux plugin that lets you change how windows indices are displayed.

 Default tmux behavior (Arabic numbers):
 ![screenshot-before](screenshots/screenshot-before.png)